MikeDigitize/JSFundamentals/README.md

 ## Prototypal inheritance

 JavaScript is an object oriented language.
 Everything is an object or behaves like one.
-Functions are objects.
-They can have properties and methods like any other object.
-Despite that, functions and objects should be thought of as two separate constructs; two constructs which essentially form the building blocks of JavaScript.
-Whereas with other object constructs such as RegExp or Date, Function is <code>typeof</code> "function" and not "object."
+Functions are just callable objects.
+They can have properties and methods like any other object yet the two should be thought of as two distinct constructs; two constructs which essentially form the building blocks of JavaScript as a language.

 ```javascript
 var foo = new Date();